 The Delayed response allows your users to see when the chatbot is preparing to write a message.
 It allows you to offer a more natural chat experience than instant responses from the chatbot.
 They serve to indicate to the user that a message will be coming shortly.

-If you choose Delayed Response, you will incorporate a line like this: ::next-xxxx:: into your chat text.
+If you choose Delayed Response, you will incorporate a line like this: ::next-XXXX:: into your chat text.
 Replace the Xs with a figure for the number of seconds you want the bot to delay.
 So, for example, ::next-2::.
 During those two seconds, the user will know that the bot is thinking by the appearance of the bubble icon.
 Maximum delay is 60 seconds.

-You can also set the Delayed response in a Rich Card interaction.
+Delayed responses are also available for Cards.
 Whether your card is text, image, or gallery, find the Delay option and change it from 0 to – for example – 1: